peterjmarko/llm-narrative-framework/docs/PROJECT_ROADMAP.md

 - [ ] **Implement Shared Progress Bar Utility**
   - [ ] Create a new utility in `src/utils/` to provide a standardized, shared `tqdm` progress bar.
   - [ ] Refactor `generate_eminence_scores.py` and `generate_ocean_scores.py` to use this shared utility for a consistent user experience during long-running LLM calls.
+- [x] **Implement Interactive Study Parameter Selection**
+  - [x] Restructure `config.ini` to accommodate [Study] parameters
+  - [x] Enhance `new_experiment.ps1` to present interactive selection from study design matrix
+  - [x] Implement study creation logging for tracking experimental conditions
+  - [x] Update Layer 4 test suite for compatibility

 - [ ] **Implement Automated Study Lifecycle Management**
-  - [ ] Restructure `config.ini` to accommodate [Study] parameters (like for Layer 4).
-Sync with Layer 4 approach.
-  - [ ] Implement a `new_study.ps1` orchestrator to automate the creation of multi-experiment studies based on a factor matrix in `config.ini`.
+  - [ ] Implement a `new_study.ps1` orchestrator to automate batch creation of all experimental conditions from study design matrix
-  - [ ] Develop a corresponding Layer 7 test harness to validate the full `new -> audit -> break -> fix` study workflow.
+  - [ ] Develop a corresponding Layer 7 test harness to validate the full `new -> audit -> break -> fix` study workflow
-  - [ ] Implement `fix_study.ps1` to provide an automated repair workflow for entire studies.
+  - [ ] Implement `fix_study.ps1` to provide an automated repair workflow for entire studies

+- [ ] **Implement CLI-Driven Experiment Creation**
+  - [ ] Add command-line parameter support to `new_experiment.ps1` for non-interactive use
+  - [ ] Support syntax: `.\new_experiment.ps1 -MappingStrategy "correct" -GroupSize 7 -Model "meta-llama/llama-3.3-70b-instruct"`
+  - [ ] Maintain backward compatibility with interactive and config-only modes
 - [ ] **Implement Provenance Capture**
   - [ ] Modify `new_experiment.ps1` to generate a `provenance.json` file in each new experiment directory.
   - [ ] The provenance file will capture Git state (commit SHA, tag) and key environment details (Python version, OS).